 The premium for the Optional Supplemental Dental Silver benefit is \$16 per month.
 The premium for the Optional Supplemental Dental Gold benefit is \$43 per month.
-You pay this monthly premium in addition to your Medicare Part B premium and if applicable a Part D Late Enrollment Penalty.
+You pay this monthly premium in addition to your Medicare Part B premium and Mount Carmel MediGold plan premium.